-Papers will be delivered from researchers in media law, media studies, IP and related fields during this international conference.
-Join us in Melbourne for panels engaging with all areas of media law and IP, and to hear from plenary speakers:
+Papers were delivered from researchers in media law, media studies, IP and related fields during this international conference.
+Numerous panels engaged with areas of media law and IP, and plenary speakers included:

 Associate Professor Sara Bannerman Mc Master University, Canada

 Professor David Rolph Sydney Law School, University of Sydney

 Associate Professor Paul Wragg School of Law, University of Leeds, United Kingdom